 Other Potential Combinations

-While the two types of PCOS described above tend to be the most typical presentations, there are some who break the categories down to as many as five different types:
+While the two types of PCOS described above tend to be the most typical presentations, there are some, as shared in the journal Fertility and Sterility, who break the categories down to as many as five different types:

 1. Type 1 PCOS: